shafimahadi/Dental-Health-Assistant/README.md

 python -m venv venv
 source venv/bin/activate   # On Windows use: venv\Scripts\activate

 3. Install dependencies
 Make sure you have installed requirements.txt.

 pip install -r requirements.txt

+4. Run Ollama in background.

-4. Run the Streamlit app
+5. Run the Streamlit app
 streamlit run streamlit.py
 This will open the web app in your browser at http://localhost:8501.